RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 >
 >If the same TU already exists, it will not be added as a duplicate.

-The following screenshot illustrates what the newly added TU will look like in <Var:ProductName>:
+The following screenshot illustrates what the newly added TU will look like in Var:ProductName:

 ![AddedTu](images/AddedTu.jpg)